Los Cochinos: "Evelyn Woodhead Speed Reading Course"

 This track is a parody of the numerous speed reading courses available in the United States in the 1960s and 1970s, written by Cheech and Chong.
 The title specifically refers to the Evelyn Wood course.

 Voiced by Cheech Marin, the piece begins with the words delivered phonetically:

 The short spoken word testimonial style skit was an efficient parody of commercials that were prevalent on the television and radio stations in that era.

 "Basketball Jones"

-The album's final track, "Basketball Jones featuring Tyrone Shoelaces", is a music track which features George Harrison on guitar, Carole King, Billy Preston, Jim Keltner, Klaus Voormann, Nicky Hopkins, Jim Karstein and Tom Scott, with Darlene Love, Fanita Jones, Jean King, Ronnie Spector and Michelle Phillips (The Mamas & the Papas) as cheerleaders.
+The album's final track, "Basketball Jones featuring Tyrone Shoelaces", is a music track which features George Harrison on guitar, Carole King, Billy Preston, Jim Keltner, Klaus Voormann, Nicky Hopkins, Jim Karstein and Tom Scott, with Darlene Love, Fanita James, Jean King, Ronnie Spector and Michelle Phillips (The Mamas & the Papas) as cheerleaders.

-Animated in 1974, parts of this music video were featured in the 1979 movie Being There.
+Animated in 1974 by Paul Gruwell, parts of this music video were featured in the 1979 movie Being There.
 This track was also released as a single and reached #15 on the Billboard Hot 100 and #36 in Canada.